jasonalshamary/hungryadmin/content/Posts/missionvsmoneyvsethics.rst

 The mission is important, but the money has to be there.

-I also declined to continue the negotiation and interview process with a startup over moral issues.
+I also declined to continue the negotiation and interview process with a startup over ethical issues.
 I had been on the fence due to the questionable organizations they allowed to use their product but after talking to their CEO I knew the company was not for me.
 The CEO explained that they would allow organizations such as the KKK to use their platform and I simply